ugurcaliskan/jekyll-now/about.md

 ### More Information

-I am a Data scientist and engineer.
+I am a Data Scientist and Engineer.
-I hold a phd degree in engineering (Civil Engineering, hydraulic and water resources engineeering).
-I have a master degree in Civil engineering (Hydraulic and water resources engineering) and BS degree in Civil Engineering.
+I hold a PhD degree in engineering (Civil Engineering, Hydraulics and Water Resources Engineering).
+I have a master degree in Civil engineering (Hydraulics and Water Resources Engineering) and BS degree in Civil Engineering.

 ### Contact me